ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 page_description: Deploying a Rails app with your own database
 page_keywords:

-## Deploying a Rails App with your Own Database
+## Deploying a Rails app with your own database

 Out of the box, Ninefold enables you to implement a database server with PostgreSQL installed.
 Want to bring your own database?
 Read on!
 The following is our recommendation on how to implement BYOD.